zzzprojects/docs/eval-expression.net/pages/documentations/linq-dynamic.md

 The LINQ DistinctDynamic method returns distinct elements from a sequence.

-In this example, we will combine 2 list of products and perform a distinct to return an unique list of products.
+In this example, we will combine 2 lists of products and perform a distinct to return an unique list of products.

 ```csharp
 var product1 = new Product() { Name = "C# Eval Expression", Url = "https://eval-expression.net/" };